Sjord/Sjord.github.io/_posts/2016-04-22-should-passwords-be-cleared-from-memory.md

 * When a system is low on memory some memory pages are written to disk (paging or swapping).
 * The program crashes and a core dump is written to disk.

-Up until Heartbleed, memory reading attacks were something for high value targets and specialized attackers carrying a tank of liquid nitrogen past security.
+Up until Heartbleed, memory reading attacks were something for high value targets and specialized attackers.
 Heartbleed showed that there can be widespread memory reading bugs that can be used to access secrets remotely, in particular the private key of SSL certificates.

 ## Shortening the time a secret is in memory